BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 break;
 ```

-The code creates a new CloudToDeviceMethod to call the Direct Method handler bound to **AcceptDesiredProperties**.
+The code creates a new `CloudToDeviceMethod` which is configured invoke the Direct Method
-It then uses the Service Client to invoke the Direct Method and reports the result.
+handler bound to **AcceptDesiredProperties**.
+It then uses the ~Service Client` to
+invoke the *Direct Method* and reports the result.

 6. In the *Service* `Main` method, before the `consoleReadTask`, add the following code to bind the handler: